jorenheit/brainfix/README.md

                       Your interpreter must support this extension!
 --no-bcr            Disable break/continue/return statements for more compact output.
 --no-multiple-inclusion-warning
                     Do not warn when a file is included more than once, or when files with duplicate names are included.
+--no-assert-warning
+                    Do not warn when static_assert is used in non-constant context.
 -o [file, stdout]   Specify the output stream/file (default stdout).

 Example: bfx -o program.bf -O1 -I ~/my_bfx_project -t int16 program.bfx